parthpkale/AI-Vision/README.md

 This project leverages OpenCV and a pre-trained deep learning model to recognize and classify objects in images, videos, and live webcam feeds.
 The model used in this project is based on **SSD MobileNet V3**, which is trained on the **COCO dataset**—a large-scale dataset with 80 common object classes.
 The project allows for object detection and displays the detected objects with bounding boxes and labels.

 ## Features
-- **Image-based Object Detection**: Detect objects in static images.
+- **Image-based Object Detection:** Detect objects in static images.
-- **Video-based Object Detection**: Detect objects in video files.
+- **Video-based Object Detection:** Detect objects in video files.
-- **Live Webcam Object Detection**: Detect objects using a connected webcam.
+- **Live Webcam Object Detection:** Detect objects using a connected webcam.
-- **Real-time Object Classification**: Using a pre-trained model to classify detected objects in real time.
+- **Real-time Object Classification:** Using a pre-trained model to classify detected objects in real time.

 ## Prerequisites
 Before running the project, make sure you have the following dependencies installed: